VR Controllers: The Way Of Interacting With The Virtual Worlds

 These base stations serve as a reference point for a headset and controllers.
 Each base station contains an IR beacon and two laser emitters, whereas each controller has multiple IR photosensors.
 The base station’s beacon emits a synchronization pulse 60 times per second, while one of its lasers sends a sweeping beam across the entire room.
 As soon as the controllers detect the pulse, they start counting until one of their sensors is hit by a laser beam.
 Based on the laser’s time of flight the system detects where the controller is.

-Utilized by Oculus Quest 2, inside-out tracking system works quite differently.
+Utilized by Oculus Quest 2 (now called Meta Quest 2), inside-out tracking system works quite differently.
 Every controller has a set of infrared LEDs located on the controller’s rings.
 The cameras located on the headset detect said LEDs and continuously take images of them.
 Based on these images the so-called Constellation tracking system then triangulates the position of controllers in space.

 While the benefits of the lighthouse system are enhanced tracking accuracy and lightweight data transfer, the Constellation tracking system is cheaper to implement and doesn’t require purchasing and setting up any external base stations.